 For the third time today you click your inbox, scrolling through the messages.
-Then you switch to your favorite online news site, looking for new updates on the corona virus pandemic.
+Then you switch to your favorite online news site, looking for new likes on your 𝕏-posts.
 You know you should work on your project but somehow you just can’t seem to put yourself to do it.
 There’s too much going on in your head right now.
 You just can’t stop procrastinating.

 Scarcity worsens procrastination

 Worries like that are hard to shake off.
 And unfortunately they also impair our ability to focus at the task at hand.
 It’s not just feeling stressed that is causing this.
 It’s probably worsened by this feeling of scarcity we have, now more than ever.
 And as Princeton psychologist Eldar Shafir discovered in his work over the years, experiencing scarcity takes up so much mental energy it leads to making bad decisions.
-And scarcity is exactly what we are experiencing now, with people losing their jobs, social distancing leading to loss of personal interactions and fun, uplifting moments!
+And scarcity is exactly what you are experiencing now.

 How to stop procrastinating: